QuickBooks Online for Government Contractors: Can You Stay DCAA Compliant Without an ERP?

 The decision framework comes down to three questions.

 How big are you?
-If you have fewer than 20 employees and are pursuing your first cost-type contract, a compliance add-on to QBO is almost certainly the right answer.
+If you have fewer than 20 employees and are pursuing your first cost-type contract, a compliance add-on to QuickBooks Online is almost certainly the right answer.
 The cost and complexity of an ERP is disproportionate to your needs.
 Around 20+ employees, or once you cross roughly $10–20 million in revenue, the math shifts — that's typically when the volume across pay periods becomes hard to manage and an internal accountant becomes affordable.

 What contract types do you have?
 FFP only?
-QBO alone might be fine.
+QuickBooks Online alone might be fine.
 T&M or cost-reimbursement?
 You need timekeeping and labor distribution capabilities.
 Full CAS coverage on large cost-plus contracts?
 An enterprise ERP starts to make more sense.
 The contractors who handle this well had the system in place months before the contract was awarded — not after.

 Brian Wendroff puts the decision in plain terms: